zkorum/legal/README.md

 ##### Authorized countries

+Ideally we would allow passports from _any country_, if it's possible to launch like this without any terms of service/privacy policy for each specifi country.

-We only accept proof from passport coming from the following countries:
+If it's not possible we will only accept proof from passport coming from the following countries:
 - any EU country and associated countries (the UK, Georgia, Ukraine, Switzerland...etc)
 - the US
 - Canada
 - Venezuela

-Any proofs that do not verify this condition are refused.
+Any proofs that would not verify this condition would be refused.

 ##### Age verification